yinyangsammy/snapshot-location-assessment/README.md

 * More Accurate - Less room for human error -- tests are only as good as the tester(s), and can therefore end up being purely decorative.

-* More Honest - aka less prone to manipulation or corruption.
+* More Honest - Less prone to manipulation or corruption.

 ### Manual